Why do cats stand on their hind legs?

 You’ve probably noticed how cats puff up their tails and try to appear more vicious to scare away their opponents.

-Well, standing on the hind legs is another tactic that cats use when they feel in danger or threatened by a predator.
+Well, standing on the back legs is another survival tactic that cats use when they feel in danger or threatened by a predator.

-They do it to appear bigger than they actually are and to deceive the predator that they are dangerous.
+They do it to appear bigger than they actually are and to deceive or ward off predators or perceived predators.

 In other words, it’s a message saying, “Look at me!
 You don’t want to make me angry!”